myxor/TierScooterAnalysis/README.md

     node api.js

+4. Copy config.example.ini to config.ini and adapt settings if you want

-4. Run the data aggregator with
+5. Run the data aggregator with

     python3 log.py

-5. Boom!
+6. Boom!
 Open index_current_positions.html or index_heatmap.html in your browser.

 ## Periodic aggregation of the data